euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 		- fast and secure way to host static resources for your web app
 		- Ideal for URL rewriting, atomic release management, and Firebase integration of web or mobile app.

+## Note on Caching

+- Redis Labs Memcached Cloud can be used for caching application data
+- Fully managed third-party service
+- Offers a variety of options for running Memcached
+- 30MB of cache storage provided at no charge

 ## Note on MSSQL

 - SQL Server images on Compute Engine